Tonsillitis

 The cause of bacterial tonsillitis is usually certain types of streptococci.
 However, not all people who carry these bacteria in their bodies become ill with tonsillitis.

-Tonsillitis can occur in connection with other illnesses, for example with a bacterial scarlet fever infection or a viral infection such as mononucleosis.
+Tonsillitis can also occur in connection with other illnesses, for example, with a bacterial scarlet fever infection or a viral infection such as glandular fever (also known as mononucleosis).

 How does tonsillitis progress?